15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 Boardgame from Mattel seems to be for sale in most countries.

-This game is one that my daughter who is dyslexic caught on to really quickly.
+This game is one that my daughter who is dyslexic caught on to quickly.

-The game was a Christmas gift which she has really enjoyed.
+The game was a Christmas gift which she has enjoyed.

 My husband played it with her one time explaining the rules, and after that, she was able to play with friends or siblings without any help.